Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 So Today  i did a personnal lab of IPV6 on my own nothing to fancy.
 I also completed the Module 2 of the Boson vcourseware lab so.
 I guess we are moving forward.

+## 1/3/2025

+Today i did reading. i am on page 2700 now.
+Yes you heard it 2700.
+What happened is that in the end on the bok there is a bunch of glossaries and appendix so i skiped them a lot there are also some exercice i did some , some i will get back to them later.

+## 1/4/2025

+Today i finished the first volumes.
+In the rest of paes there was about 3 legacy chapters that i read , one was about troubleshooting LAN another was about VLSM and the third one was kind of a mix.
+So i finished the first volume today.
+I will try to do a lab and the Boson Coureware , i dont know if i will have time later.

+I did the first lab in the module 5.
+There is no lab for module 3 and 4 and the Boson CourseWare.